CurroLanda/Booking-Review-Analysis/README.md

 ### 3.2 Text Cleaning - Stage 2

-After some exploratory analysis and by inspecting some reviews, we noticed that some reviews required an extra step when cleaning the text in them, emoji removal, underscores or short and repetitive reviews only containing 'nothing'.
+After some exploratory analysis and by inspecting some reviews, we noticed that some of them required an extra step when cleaning the review text, emoji removal, underscores or short and repetitive reviews only containing 'nothing'.
 Lowercase conversion, punctuation signs, extra underscores and digits removal where other operations carried out.

 Once all was set, these new preprocessed and cleaned reviews were stored in a new col `clean_review`.